 If you’re offered FLEA cover, you should check exactly what you’re covered for.

 Cover for the contents of your freezer.
 Contents of fridges are sometimes covered too.
 Insurers will pay up to a set limit to replace food spoiled because of a breakdown or power cut.
-MORE THAN covers up to £500 to replace fridge and freezer food as standard.
+With MORE THAN Standard or Extra cover, you'll get up to £1,000 to replace fridge and freezer food.
+If you have a existing MORE THAN policy with policy number starting HI you'll be covered up to £500 to replace fridge and freezer food.

 G: